+If you’re confused about the role of a foreword, you’re not alone.
 A new writer, especially someone looking to self-publish a book, has a steep learning curve ahead of them.
+This includes all things front matter, which include forewords.

-1. What is a foreword
+- What is a foreword

-2. How to write a foreword
+- How to write one

-8. What’s the difference between a foreword and a prologue?
+- What’s the difference between a foreword and a prologue?

 Pro Tip: Sign up for a free book outline below – for fiction or non-fiction – to be delivered to your email inbox as you continue to read through this article.
 Your book outline will be fully-formatted, including key pages like book foreword page, copyright page, acknowledgement page, and more!